The Economic Advantage of Automated Asset Management

 The Future.
 You can get there from here.

 The evolving IT world of virtualization and cloud, combined with the economic pressures of 2012, have combined to drive higher utilization of equipment.
 This, in turn, has driven the increased need to manage the mechanics, availability, and cost of an increasingly complex and demanding IT environment.
-The tools, solutions and methodology to manage this environment is called Data Center Infrastructure Management (DCIM).
+The tools, solutions, and methodology to manage this environment are called Data Center Infrastructure Management (DCIM).

 The first step in a successful DCIM is to fully understand your data center by knowing every detail about what it is you’re managing.
 That’s why an automated ITAM is so important.
-It gives you the information about what resources are available, where they are, and lets you know in real time when there are changes.
+It gives you information about what resources are available, and where they are, and lets you know in real-time when there are changes.
 This baseline of data is fundamental to DCIM.

 With both ITAM and Environmental Monitoring in place, you are well on your way to adding value to your DCIM, providing you with a very rich set of benefits: